core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### SIDs as instance-identifier {#instance-identifier-with-sid}

 SIDs uniquely identify a schema node.
-In the case of a single instance schema node, i.e. a schema node defined at the root of a YANG module or submodule or schema nodes defined within a container, the SID is sufficient to identify this instance.
+In the case of a single instance schema node, i.e., a schema node defined at the root of a YANG module or submodule or schema nodes defined within a container, the SID is sufficient to identify this instance.

 In the case of a schema node member of a YANG list, a SID is combined with the list key(s) to identify each instance within the YANG list(s).

 Single instance schema nodes MUST be encoded using a CBOR unsigned integer data item (major type 0) and set to the targeted schema node SID.

-Schema nodes member of a YANG list MUST be encoded using a CBOR array data item (major type 4) containing the following entries:
+Schema node members of a YANG list MUST be encoded using a CBOR array data item (major type 4) containing the following entries:

 * The first entry MUST be encoded as a CBOR unsigned integer data item (major type 0) and set to the targeted schema node SID.

 * The following entries MUST contain the value of each key required to identify the instance of the targeted schema node.
-These keys MUST be ordered as defined in the 'key' YANG statement, starting from top level list, and follow by each of the subordinate list(s).
+These keys MUST be ordered as defined in the 'key' YANG statement, starting from the top level list, and followed by each of the subordinate list(s).

 Examples within this section assume the definition of a schema node of type 'instance-identifier':